OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-format.md

 This article provides examples that show how to set font color, fill color, and number format for cells in a range with the Excel JavaScript API.
 For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).

-The following examples show how to set font color, fill color, and number format for cells in a range.

 [!include[Excel cells and ranges note](../includes/note-excel-cells-and-ranges.md)]

 ## Set font color and fill color